cds-snc/notification-documentation/src/en/send.md

 If you need to send other file types, [contact us](https://notification.canada.ca/contact).

-::: warning Temporary restriction on overall files size
+::: warning Temporary restriction on overall file size

 Due to a recent infrastructure change, the current maximum size for all files and content within an email notification must be smaller than 6MB.
 :::